-You can also view this information in our Course Finder, which also details entry requirements.
+You can also view this information in our course finder, which also details entry requirements.

-MBA Candidates accepted on the Year in Business module (will require a small additional registration fee).
+MBA Candidates accepted on the Year in Business module will require a small additional registration fee.

 Royal Holloway has a number of scholarships available for postgraduate students, including International Excellence and Masters Trust Scholarships.

-Term starts the last full week in September
+The programme starts the last full week in September